Ally Is Trading At A Discount To Book Value

 Risks

 One of the largest risks that many see facing the company is the inexperience of the CEO, Jeffrey Brown.
-Recently appointed in 2015, Brown has not been battle-tested, and certainly has not guided a company through a recession before.
+Recently appointed in 2015, Brown has not been battle-tested and certainly has not guided a company through a recession before.
 For that reason, it is never clear how management handles economic crises.
 However, prior to being CEO, Brown was solely in charge of Dealer Financial Services, Ally's largest segment as it deals with insurance and auto finance, and he guided them beautifully as the company saw steady growth in their most profitable segment.
 While he hasn't been through a recession, he lived through 2008, and he saw how different companies handled the situation.

 Valuation

 When comparing Ally to similar companies - Synchrony Financial, Capital One, Santander - it's P/E is trading at 5.67x compared to a median of 7.45x and mean of 6.73x, highlighting the undervalued nature of the stock.
 That being said, public comparables, especially in this situation, aren't the greatest valuation method due to the specifics of companies.
-In this case, Ally is very diversified in its offerings, and doesn't compare to the size of other banks included.
+In this case, Ally is very diversified in its offerings and doesn't compare to the size of other banks included.
 It is important to take the figures presented below with a grain of salt.

 Figure 14, Public Comps.